 If your question is in regard to defined policies, the Board of Directors (which always speaks in one voice) would be the group to address.

 Our official governance documents are the Constitution, By-Laws, and the Board of Directors’ Policy Manual.
-If you would like to have a copy of any of these documents, please contact the church office, Pastor Schubert, or find them under links on the Board of Directors Main Page.
+If you would like to have a copy of any of these documents, please contact the church office, Pastor Flick, or find them under links on the Board of Directors Main Page.